AlexMeyer-Gohde/AlexMeyer-Gohde.github.io/content/_index.md

           date_start: '2018-04-01'
           date_end: ''
           description: |2-
               Fulfill the main objective of the institute: the implementation of the "Project Monetary and Financial Stability" that is supported by the Foundation for Monetary and Financial Stability (Stiftung Geld und Währung).
-This includes raising public awareness of the importance of monetary and financial stability through public and target group-oriented activities of the institute as well as interdiscipinary research and teaching.
+This includes raising public awareness of the importance of monetary and financial stability through the public and target group-oriented activities of the institute as well as interdiscipinary research and teaching.
         - title: Visiting Professor of Economics – Growth and Business Cycles
           company: University of Hamburg
           company_url: 'https://www.wiso.uni-hamburg.de/fachbereich-vwl/professuren/lucke.html'